sbnb-io/sunny-osprey/README.md

 Sunny Osprey is an AI-powered buddy for security guards - one that never sleeps, blinks, or calls in sick.
 It monitors live security camera feeds and asks **Google’s Gemma 3n** model to detect unusual or suspicious activity, including medical emergencies.

 The entire system runs locally on a consumer-grade NVIDIA GPU.
-This ensures privacy, low latency, data sovereignty, and avoids cloud inference costs (which can exceed $75/month per camera, based on our usage) while keeping all footage on-site to block centralized surveillance abuses that can fuel authoritarian control.
+This ensures privacy, low latency, data sovereignty, and avoids cloud inference costs (which can exceed $75/month per camera, based on our usage) while keeping all footage on-site to block centralized surveillance abuses that can fuel authoritarian control (Big Brother not invited).

-**Sunny Osprey delivers real safety impact in our communities by detecting unusual activity - including potential medical emergencies - before it becomes a threat.**
+**Our system delivers real safety impact in our communities by detecting unusual activity - including potential medical emergencies - before it becomes a threat.**

 <p align="center">
   <img src="media/sunny-osprey-security-guard-640.png" alt="Security guard monitoring screens" width="640">